AphelionGroup/FalconGate/README.md

 # FalconGate

-A smart gateway to stop Malware, cyber criminals, and more...
+A smart gateway to stop Malware, cyber criminals, and more....

 ## Motivation